 Should I buy an aluminum or steel fixture plate?

-- Steel plate benefits: machined from 4140 alloy steel at 30 HRC, these are our premier line of fixture plates.
-The high quality, surface ground, hardened alloy steel means these fixture plates are the strongest and toughest, well suited for daily use.
+- Steel plate benefits: machined from 4140 alloy steel, these are our premier line of fixture plates.
+The high quality, hardened (26-30 HRC) alloy steel means these fixture plates are the strongest and toughest, well suited for daily use.